What is the safest e cig brand?

 The general consensus among scientists and governing health authorities is that e-cigs and e-liquid pose a fraction of the risk to our health than do cigarettes.
-An e-cig can even be an effective means to quitting smoking.
+An e-cig can even be an effective means of quitting smoking.

 In the UK, the safety and quality of the safest e-cig brands are tightly regulated.

-It’s true that no e-cig is completely risk free, but because of the stringent controls on their manufacture, e-cigs are generally considered safer.
+It's true that no e-cig is completely risk-free, but because of the stringent controls on their manufacture, e-cigs are generally considered safer.

 E-cigs don't produce tar or carbon monoxide, both of which are the most harmful particulates found in tobacco smoke.
-The liquid and vapour contains some potentially harmful chemicals (especially liquid that is flavoured around a ‘cream’ theme) but they have far lower levels than those seen of tobacco smoke.
+The liquid and vapour contain some potentially harmful chemicals (especially liquid that is flavoured around a ‘cream’ theme) but they have far lower levels than those seen of tobacco smoke.